-Plan sponsor (SD ST § 58-29F-10)
+Plan sponsor (S.D.
+Stat. § 58-29F-10)

-If contractually required, an auditing entity shall provide a copy of the claims included in the audit to the plan sponsor, and any recouped money shall be returned to the plan sponsor.
+If contractually required, an auditing entity shall provide a copy of the claims included in the audit to the Plan Sponsor, and any recouped money shall be returned to the Plan Sponsor.

-Chapter not applicable to investigative audits (SD ST § 58-29F-11)
+Chapter not applicable to investigative audits (S.D.
+Stat. § 58-29F-11)

-The provisions of this chapter do not apply to any investigative audit that involves fraud, willful misrepresentation, or on any audit completed by the State of South Dakota on health care programs operated by the state.
+The provisions of this chapter do not apply to any investigative audit that involves fraud, willful misrepresentation or any audit completed by the state of South Dakota on health care programs operated by the state.

-Civil action by pharmacy (SD ST § 58-29F-12)
+Civil action by pharmacy (S.D.
+Stat. § 58-29F-12)

-In addition to the remedies otherwise provided for in this chapter, in chapter 58-29E, or under general South Dakota law, any pharmacy subject to an audit procedure may bring a civil action to enforce the provisions of this chapter and to seek damages from the pharmacy benefits manager and any person or organization representing the entity during the audit process for the violation of the provisions of this chapter.
+In addition to the remedies otherwise provided for in this chapter, in chapter 58-29E, or under general South Dakota law, any Pharmacy subject to an audit procedure may bring a civil action to enforce the provisions of this chapter and to seek damages from the pharmacy benefits manager and any person or organization representing the entity during the audit process for the violation of the provisions of this chapter.